+Cross-cultural universal desires in both sexes.
 Many characteristics were universally desired by both sexes.
 Worldwide, women and men wanted mates who were intelligent, kind, understanding, dependable, and healthy.
 Similarly, mutual attraction/love emerged as one of the most valued qualities in a spouse worldwide.
 Both sexes also valued potential spouses who were similar to themselves in their political orientation and religious beliefs.
+Intelligence is linked with many positive qualities, including skill at parenting and longevity.
+Kindness is linked with a cooperative disposition, interest in long-term relationships, ability to form social alliances, and empathy in rearing children.
+Dependability is linked reliability, sustained cooperation, willingness to help a mate consistently through times of trouble.
+Good health is linked with longevity and lack of diseases that might be transmitted to a mate or children.
+Similarity of the couple helps to minimize social conflict within their relationship and leads to greater long-term happiness in marriage (see Buss, 1994/2003 for an extended discussion of these qualities).

-Despite these cultural variations and universal commonalities, women and men differed across the globe on their desire for some qualities, precisely as predicted in advance by the evolutionary hypotheses.
-Women, significantly more than men, desired "good financial prospect" (see Figure 3).
+Universal sex differences in desires.
+Despite these cultural variations and cross-cultural universals, women and men differed across the globe on their desire for some qualities, precisely as predicted in advance by the evolutionary hypotheses.
+Women, significantly more than men, desired "good financial prospect" in a mate (see Figure 3).
+The sex differences were larger in some cultures such as Japan and Zambia, and smaller in other cultures such as China and Croatia, but these differences are universal.
 Women also tended to value qualities that are known to be linked to resource acquisition, such as ambition, industriousness, social status, and somewhat older age.

 Figure 3.
-Rating Scale Ranged from 3 (Indispensable) to 0 (Irrelevant or Unimportant) in a Marriage Partner.
-Sex Differences are Statistically Significant (p < .05) in all Cultures
+Women universally place greater importance on good financial prospects in a marriage partner.
+Rating scale ranged from 3 (indispensable) to 0 (irrelevant or unimportant) in a marriage partner.
+Sex differences are statistically significant (p < .05) in all cultures.